Halfblood-Prince/gridoptim/CODEX.md

 ## Core rules

-1. Never install `gridoptim` from pip.
+1.
-2. Always install `gridoptim` from the current repository checkout.
+2. Always install `gridoptim` from pip.
 3. SciPy must be installed from pip and used as the reference benchmark.
 4. Before making any code changes, read `benchmark_state.json`.
 5. After making changes, rebuild the package and run `benchmark.py`.